Roberta D. (Eckdall) Berg

 Roberta D. (Eckdall) Berg died Sunday, January 10, 2021 in Salina.
 She was 76.

-A Memorial Mass will be held at 10:00 A.M, Friday, July 16, 2021 in the Parish Hall of Saint Mary Queen of the Universe Catholic Church, Salina.
-A Graveside Service will be held at 3:00 P.M. that same day at the Patio Garden, Memorial Lawn Cemetery, Emporia.
-Roberts-Blue-Barnett Funeral Home has the arrangements.
+A Memorial Mass was held at 10:00 A.M, Friday, July 16, 2021 in the Parish Hall of Saint Mary Queen of the Universe Catholic Church, Salina.
+A Graveside Service was held at 3:00 P.M. that same day at the Patio Garden, Memorial Lawn Cemetery, Emporia.
+Roberts-Blue-Barnett Funeral Home had the arrangements.

 (0) comments